jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 I also had men who quietly ministered to me for years—Lance Wickman and Roger Hawley.
 Their lives radiated a steady spiritual light.
 Looking back, I recognize that in them I saw what I now call a **living halo**—a reflection of the Living Christ in an ordinary disciple.

-During these years, activities with friends, sports, and youth activities kept me just close enough to “dip my toes” into the water.
+During these years, activities with friends, sports, and youth programs kept me just close enough to “dip my toes” into the water.

 ---